-- The Access number for the German D1 network by Deutsche Telekom (tAPnr) currently is 0171 252 1002 (add 0 in front when dialing from a private branch exchange). - The Mobile phone number must be entered as follows: 49 xxx yyyyy, where xxx stands for 160, 171 or any other valid D1 dialing code and yyyyyy represents the specific phone number of the mobile you wish the error alarm to be sent to.
+Add "0" to the number when dialing from telephone extension.
+The mobile phone number (HAndy) must be entered as follows: 49 xxx yyyyyy, where xxx stands for 160, 171 or any other valid dialing code and yyyyyy represents the specific phone number of the mobile you wish the error alarm to be sent to.